Little Boy Lost: The Quinton Simon investigation

 The story that Quinton’s mom told the police is that Daniel Youngkin, her boyfriend, went to work around 6 while Leilani Simon slept in.

-According to Quinton’s babysitter, Quinton’s mom texted early that Quinton, or his siblings… would be coming over.
+According to Quinton’s babysitter, Quinton’s mom texted early that Quinton nor his siblings would be coming over.

 The thing is that the story that Quinton’s mom was telling the police simply didn’t make sense.

-It was just a matter of hours before we knew police had poked holes right through the story, Leilani Simon’s own family says she told.
+It was just a matter of hours before we knew police had poked holes right through the story that Leilani Simon’s own family says she told.

-“Your first concern that next morning is, could this little baby have had to sleep in the woods, or could this story be something way worse?”
+“Your first concern that next morning is, could this little baby have had to sleep in the woods, or could this story be something way worse,” he asked.

 On October 6th the FBI started its search focused on the trash.